nbailey/mit-curling-www/content/pages/faq.md

 ### I’m an undergrad/grad student/post-doc/researcher/alumnus, can I join?

-To play in competitions that qualify for the national championship this year, you have to be a full time student (eiher undergraduate or graduate).
+To play in competitions that qualify for the national championship this year, you have to be a full-time student (either undergraduate or graduate).
 If you’re a non-student affiliated with MIT, you’re still welcome to come to practices to learn to play the sport, but you unfortunately can’t join us at the college tournaments.

 ###Sounds like the best club at MIT.
 How do I get in touch with you?